bCom5/CV-Rocket-Project/README.md

 1. Source directory: The directory of the source files of the repo.
 Default: "/Users/jmn/.virtualenvs/cv"
 2. Destination usr@IP: The destination IP of the PI.
 Default: root@192.168.1.2

+NOTE: OPENCV MAY NOT WORK IN THIS REPO, IF IT DOES NOT, FOLLOW THE INSTRUCTIONS ONLINE TO DOWNLOAD OPENCV VERSION 2.4.9.1.

 For picamera, you can use sudo apt-get.
 (Picamera version 1.1) For Opencv, make sure you install the correct version (version 2.4.9.1).